Sustainability Oversight Structure

 Cybersecurity and Information Security

 Cybersecurity is an integral part of risk management at Nasdaq.
-The Information Security Department (ISD) is responsible for coordinating the protection of our core business operations and information against real-world cyber threats by employing technology, policy, processes, education programs, and sound design techniques across the organization.
+The Information Security Department is responsible for coordinating the protection of our core business operations and information against real-world cyber threats by employing technology, policy, processes, education programs, and sound design techniques across the organization.

-On an annual basis, the Information Security team reviews and updates its governance documents, such as the Information Security Charter, the Information Security Policy, and the Information Security Program Plan and then presents the revised documents to the Audit & Risk Committee for review and/or approval.
+On an annual basis, the Information Security team reviews and updates its governance documents, such as the Information Security Charter, the Information Security Policy and the Information Security Program Plan and then presents the revised documents to the Audit & Risk Committee for review and/or approval.

 Responsible AI Practices

 We are committed to the ethical and responsible use of AI in our products, services, and business operations.
-Our AI governance structure aligns the application of AI with our core values through a framework that addresses the new and unique risks that AI technology introduces while enabling us to explore innovation and take advantage of opportunities that AI presents to better serve our customers, advance our business objectives, and bring value to our shareholders.
+Our AI governance structure aligns the application of AI with our core values through a framework that addresses the unique risks AI technology introduces while enabling us to explore innovation and take advantage of opportunities that AI presents to better serve our customers, advance our business objectives, and bring value to our shareholders.

 Climate-Related Risk